lucifurious/jquery-xbmc/README.md

 Download (if you haven't already) the JSON-RPC plug-in from [here](https://github.com/datagraph/jquery-jsonrpc/).

-Add a script tag for each plug-in to your page before the </BODY> tag or in your <HEAD>.
+Add a script tag for each plug-in to your page before the &gt;/BODY&lt; tag or in your &gt;HEAD&lt;.
 It'd probably be best if you included jquery-jsonrpc <em>before</em> this plug-in.

 ## Making Calls